orchest/orchest/docs/source/getting_started/installation.rst

    ./orchest start

 .. tip::
-   👉 Be sure to check out the :ref:`quickstart tutorial <quickstart>` after installing Orchest.
+   🎉 Now that you have installed Orchest, be sure to check out the :ref:`quickstart tutorial
+   <quickstart>`.

 Additional language dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~